urre/Unsplash/readme.md

 #### Which version of Sublime Text does this support?
 Both Sublime Text 2 and 3

-## Todo
+## Changelog

-* Insert figure/figcaption with photo credits
-* Use more image sizes from Tumblr
++ v1.0 Fetch images directly via the Tumblr API.
+Bug fix: use `background` instead of `background image`.
+Added settings file for fetching different sizes from Tumblr API.

 ## Notes